Making date night happen when you’re out of the habit and want to plan regular fun date nights happen. 10 tips for success!

 Date Night Planning

 When it’s someone else’s turn to plan you go along with a smile.
-This is how I get him to the ballet, this is how he gets me to car shows.
-We enjoy watching each other enjoy, and we know we’ll get our turn to do what we really think is interesting next time.
+This is how I get him to the ballet.
+This is how he gets me to car shows.
+We enjoy watching each other’s enjoyment.
+Also, we know we’ll get our turn to do what we really think is interesting next time.

 Date Night Routines